-Applicants should have, or expect to soon obtain, a PhD in a relevant area and hands-on experience in mobile ground robots.
+Applicants should have, or expect to soon obtain, a PhD in a relevant area.
 You must have excellent mathematical and coding skills (C++/Python, ROS).
-Specific experience in the agriculture domain is preferred but not required.
-The post(s) offers the opportunity to engage in collaboration within an ambitious team, to work closely with Lincoln Agri-Robotics (LAR), the world's first global centre of excellence in agricultural robotics, to work with state-of-the-art robotic hardware and software, and to benefit from excellent support to produce and disseminate original research contributions in the leading international conferences and journals.
-The post holder will be in a unique position to implement approaches that will be used in commercial agricultural farms.
-This post will be fixed term for 2 years initially, with the potential opportunity to contract extension and excellent opportunities for ongoing career development and progression.
+The post(s) offers the opportunity to engage in international collaboration within an ambitious team, to work with state-of-the-art robotic hardware and software, and to benefit from excellent support to produce and disseminate original research contributions in the leading international conferences and journals.
+This post is fixed term, with the potential opportunity for contract extension and excellent opportunities for ongoing career development and progression.

 The successful candidate will contribute to the University’s ambition to achieve international recognition as a research-intensive institution and will be expected to design, conduct and manage original research in the above subject areas as well contribute to the wider activities of L-CAS.
 Evidence of authorship of research outputs of international standing is essential, as is the ability to work collaboratively as part of a team, including excellent written and spoken communication skills.
 Opportunities to teach and supervise postgraduate students, including our MSc programme in Robotics and Autonomous Systems, will also be available to outstanding candidates.